neuralps3d/neuralps3d/README.md

 The training code will be released once ready.

 ## Acknowledgement
-This code is based on the awesome [UNISURF](https://github.com/autonomousvision/unisurf).
+Part of the code is based on the awesome [UNISURF](https://github.com/autonomousvision/unisurf).